Underpinned by the Movements of Freighters

 Underpinned by the Movements of Freighters aims to unpick any binary understanding of mythologies, and instead show how their trajectories intersect with industrial developments.
 The exhibition presents a cosmic soup of mythological and industrial influences, where you will find slippery truth in references to the darker side of folklore, the alchemical beginning of the scientific method, unused patents, and verdant utopias.

 By situating the exhibition and zine launch in the Romantic architecture of The Florence Trust, whilst the reverence of nature and the ephemeral seep back into contemporary culture, Underpinned by the Movements of Freighters pays a wary homage to Romanticism whilst critically updating and contextualising the overlap for the contemporary world.

-In Ajla Zihan Yi’s ‘Membrane’ a screen sits on industrial materials, displaying a 3D modelled avatar in a constant state of flux, attempting to identify the boundaries of their anatomy.
+In Ajla Zihan Yi’s ‘Limbic Juice’, screens sit on pools of latex, displaying 3D modelled symbols representing bodies that do not yet exist.
 This high-tech installation turns Romantic ideals on their head, focussing not on the internal struggle of a clearly defined hero but instead the frontier between self and perception.
-The fluidity of the being repeats the logic of the latex forms around the screen, which are in stark contrast to the rigidity of the gothic brickwork of the church.
+The fluidity of the accompanying ceramics repeats the logic of the latex forms around the screen, which are in stark contrast to the rigidity of the gothic brickwork of the church.